astronomer/astro-docs/cloud/stable/06_astronomer-certified/01_image-architecture.md

 Running Airflow with the Astronomer Certified Docker image requires specific versions for key system components.

-- Python: 3.7, 3.8
+- Python: 3.6, 3.7, 3.8
 - Database: PostgreSQL (11, 12), MySQL (5.7, 8.0+)
 - System Distribution: Debian 10 (Buster)

+> **Note:** While the Astronomer Certified Python Wheel supports Python versions 3.6, 3.7, and 3.8, Astronomer Certified Docker images have been tested and built only with Python 3.7.
+To run Astronomer Certified on Docker with Python 3.6 or 3.8, you can create a custom image with a different Python version specified.
+For more information, read [Change Python Versions](https://www.astronomer.io/docs/cloud/stable/develop/customize-image#build-with-a-different-python-version).

 These requirements are slightly different for running only the Python wheel.
 For the Python wheel, you can use:

-- Python: 3.7, 3.8
+- Python: 3.6, 3.7, 3.8
 - Database: PostgreSQL (9.6, 10, 11, 12, 13), MySQL (5.7, 8+), SQLite (3.15.0+)
 - System Distribution: Debian 10 (Buster)

- For more information on running a Python wheel installation of Astronomer Certified, read [Install on a Virtual Machine](/docs/enterprise/v0.25/astronomer-certified/single-node-installation).
+ For more information on running a Python wheel installation of Astronomer Certified, read [Install on a Virtual Machine](/docs/enterprise/stable/astronomer-certified/single-node-installation).

 ## Environment Variables